If you love everything country, the bliss of farming or the closeness of a small town, perhaps consider a fitting country name for your baby girl.

 Derived from an Old French version of the name Alfred or the Ancient Germanic name Alberich, and from the Old English words “aelf,” meaning “elf,” and “raed,” meaning “counsel.”

-From the Old English word blóstm, which means “a cluster of flowers” or “to thrive, flourish.”
+From the Old English word blastm, which means “a cluster of flowers” or “to thrive, flourish.”

-It is derived from an English word meaning “rhythm, flow.”
+It is derived from an English word meaning “Rhythm and flow.”

-A Greek baby name meaning “bay tree, or laurel tree.”
+One of the older popular country names for girls, Daphne is traditionally a Greek baby name meaning “Bay tree, or laurel tree.”

 An English baby name meaning “gift of God.”

-An English baby name which also means “Gift of God.”
+An English baby name also means “Gift of God.”

 It is derived from the French word “esmé” meaning “loved” or a variant of Aimé, which means “beloved.”